NuITTake/simple-level-log/README.md

 ```

-### Example-5: Effect of isTtraceStackOn when set to true
+### Example-5: Effect of isTraceStackOn when set to true

 ```
 const logger = require('simple-level-log/logger');

 logger.setAllOff();
 logger.isTraceOn = true;
-logger.isTtraceStackOn = true; // By default isTtraceStackOn is true.
+logger.isTraceStackOn = true; // By default isTraceStackOn is true.
 This statement is just added for reading clarity. logger.trace(`This outout has a stack attached to it and it has been prefixed with Trace:`);